Sowerby's beaked whale: Physical description

 Sowerby's beaked whale has a typical body shape for the genus, and is mainly distinguished by the male's dual teeth positioned far back in the mouth.
 The whale's beak is moderately long, and the melon is slightly convex.
-The colouration pattern is a grey with light countershading on the bottom, and frequently has cookiecutter shark bites and scars from teeth (in males).
-The whale reaches 5 metres (16 ft) in females and 5.5 metres (18 ft) in males, with a weight of 1000–1300 kilograms (2200–2900 lb).
-The gestation period lasts for 12 months and the young are born at a length of 2.4 to 2.7 metres (8 to 9 ft) with a weight of around 185 kilograms (400 lb).
+The body pattern is dark grey above with light countershading on the bottom; it frequently has cookiecutter shark bites, and (in males) scars from teeth from fighting.
+The whale reaches 5 m in females and 5.5 m in males, with a weight of 1000–1300 kg.

-Diet

-The diet of Sowerby's beaked whales consists primarily of small mesopelagic and benthopelagic fish, with cephalopods accounting for a much smaller proportion of the diet.